 Indeed, earlier studies have pointed out that the fertility of female partners does not seem to depend on sexual activity.
 From this logic, it was concluded that the female orgasm never had a direct role to play in reproductive success.
 So, contrary to what reams of researchers have previously claimed, this study suggests that the female orgasm evolved to aid reproduction in conjunction with the male orgasm – biological partners in the circle of life.

-The male orgasm has a clear purpose when looked at through the lense of natural selection.
+The male orgasm has a clear purpose when looked at through the lens of natural selection.
 It seems likely that this moment of fluid-based frivolity is designed to encourage male creatures, including humans, to spread their genetics around by impregnating as many females as possible.
 Having sex and making babies is the underlying function of “gene machines” – animals of all shapes and forms.

-However, the driving forces behind the evolution of the female orgasm is far less clear.
+However, the driving forces behind the evolution of the female orgasm are far less clear.
 Many have thought that it evolved as an incidental by-product to the male orgasm, whereas others hypothesize that it encourages the male to bond with the female, ensuring her genes also get passed down the generations.
 Some have wondered if the rhythmic pulsations that occur during the female orgasm help to vacuum up the sperm into the uterus.

-This study, taking a relatively novel comparative biology approach, suggests that the secret of the evolutionary origins of the female orgasm have been betrayed by the relic hormonal discharge that accompanies it.
+This study, taking a relatively novel comparative biology approach, suggests that the secret of the evolutionary origins of the female orgasm has been betrayed by the relic hormonal discharge that accompanies it.
 Over time, this hormonal discharge became inessential for human survival through reproduction, but it still occurs nevertheless.

 Of course, just because it no longer has a reproductively “useful” role, it doesn’t mean that the female orgasm is useless – far from it.
 Sex is meant to be enjoyed, first and foremost, and surely, that’s its primary function in the 21st century.